tony-kuo/eagle/README.md

 --isc  Ignore soft-clipped bases in reads when calculating the probabilities.

+--verbose  Verbose mode.
+Output the likelihoods for every read seen for each hypothesis.
+Outputs to stderr.

 --hetbias FLOAT  Bias the prior probability towards heterozygous or homozygous mutations.
 Value between [0,1] where 1 is towards heterozygosity.
 Default is 0.5 (unbiased).

 **Usage Notes**